codingthat/FlxScrollableArea/README.md

 A scrollable area with automatic scrollbars, intended for manual layout enthusiasts (i.e. users of `FlxG.scaleMode = new StageSizeScaleMode()`...this is the only way this has been tested, so far.)
 It's possible that a normal scalemode could still be useful for something in the resize mode called DO_NOT.

-## dev branch only

-I've only tested this using the dev branch of HaxeFlixel.
-It may be broken on stable, but the dev branch is supposed to be the new stable soonish, AFAICT.

 ## How do I use it?

 Clone this into your project's source/flixel/addons directory.
 (This doesn't seem the right way to do things; I was maybe too ambitious hoping this will make it into flixel-addons, but I'd love to hear The Right Way to Do Things.)